Greenlet Objects

 A dictionary that is shared between all the greenlets in a “spawn tree”, that is, a spawning greenlet and all its descendent greenlets.
 All children of the main (root) greenlet start their own spawn trees.
 Assign a new dictionary to this attribute on an instance of this class to create a new spawn tree (as far as locals are concerned).

-New in version 1.3a2.
+Added in version 1.3a2.

 A weak-reference to the greenlet that was current when this object was created.
 Note that the parent attribute is always the hub.

-New in version 1.3a2.
+Added in version 1.3a2.

 A lightweight frame-like object capturing the stack when this greenlet was created as well as the stack when the spawning greenlet was created (if applicable).
 This can be passed to traceback.print_stack().

-New in version 1.3a2.
+Added in version 1.3a2.

 A class attribute specifying how many levels of the spawning stack will be kept.
 Specify a smaller number for higher performance, spawning greenlets, specify a larger value for improved debugging.

-New in version 1.3a2.
+Added in version 1.3a2.

 Methods

-classmethod Greenlet.spawn(function, *args, **kwargs) Greenlet[source]#
+classmethod Greenlet.spawn(function, *args, **kwargs) Greenlet[source]

 Create a new Greenlet object and schedule it to run function(*args, **kwargs).
 This can be used as gevent.spawn or Greenlet.spawn.